-The young people running to be councillors
+The young people shaking up local politics

 Will moved to London after graduating from university, he is not from the area he hopes to represent.

-Nevertheless, he says growing up in the "small town of Blackburn, community was everything" and that experience has motivated him to care about community where he is now.
+Nevertheless, he says growing up in the "small town of Reigate, community was everything" and that experience has motivated him to care about community where he is now.

 He jokes that he has also been spurred on by convincing his mum to join the Liberal Democrats, but says that, ultimately, "it's about helping".